MicroBlocksCN/smallvm/SERIAL_PROTOCOL.md

 (3 bytes) or variable size.
 The second byte is an OpCode that specifies the message type.
 For many messages, the third byte is a ChunkID indicating the stack of blocks that is the subject of the message.
-That field is also used to indicate a pin number or global variable index to support watchers.

 If message framing is lost, perhaps because a byte was dropped, the receiver discards incoming bytes until it sees one of the two